Google will spend $7 billion on new buildings and data centers in the U.S. this year, doubling down on a return to the office

 Other major companies have begun outlining their post-pandemic work plans.
 Ford Motor Co. said Wednesday that it would let 30,000 North American employees work from home permanently, while other workers would move to a hybrid model, not unlike Google’s planned system.

 Google also said it will hire 10,000 new full-time employees in the United States this year.
-At least 1,000 of those workers will be in Atlanta, Chicago, New York and Washington, D.C. — cities with higher populations of Black employees — as Google tries to increase the diversity of its workforce, according to the blog post
+At least 1,000 of those workers will be in Atlanta, Chicago, New York and Washington, D.C. — cities with higher populations of Black workers — as Google tries to increase the diversity of its workforce, according to the blog post

 Google’s approach to historically Black schools helps explain why there are few Black engineers in Big Tech

-The company has been aggressively expanding its footprint outside of California for several years.
+The company has been aggressively enlarging its footprint outside of California for several years.
 Even before the coronavirus pandemic, it built offices in Boston, New York and Seattle to tap into high-tech workforces outside of California.
 The sprawling data centers that host the company’s services and fuel the rise of its fast-growing cloud business now dot the country, from Georgia to Nevada.

 Paying taxes and employing workers in many places nationwide also has the benefit of increasing Google’s political influence.
 That’s especially important as politicians scrutinize the company for its competitive behavior and how it moderates the content on its websites.